-A non-interventional study of a marketed medicine is a study where the medicine is prescribed in the usual manner in accordance with the terms of its marketing authorization (Clause 13).
+A non-interventional study of a marketed medicine is a study where the medicine is prescribed in the usual manner in accordance with the terms of its marketing authorization (Clause 13.2).
 The assignment of the patient to a particular therapeutic strategy is not decided by a study protocol but falls within current practice and the prescription of the medicine is clearly separated from the decision to include the patient in the study.
 No additional diagnostic or monitoring procedures are applied to the patients and epidemiological methods are used for the analysis of collected data.

-A company involved in non-interventional studies must have a scientific service to deal with their approval and supervision as required by Clause 21.2.
+A company involved in non-interventional studies must have a scientific service to deal with their approval and supervision as required by Clause 22.2.

-An important change was introduced in the 2011 Code.
-Companies must publish the summary details and results of non-interventional studies of marketed medicines completed on or after 1 May 2011 (Clause 13.2).
+Companies must publish the summary details and results of non-interventional studies of marketed medicines completed on or after 1 May 2011 (Clause 13.3).
 This applies to studies with which a UK company has had any involvement.
 The 2008 Code encouraged companies to publish this information and this still applies to studies completed prior to 1 May 2011.

-Clause 13.3, which sets out the criteria with which non-interventional studies must comply, applies to studies completed on or after 1 July 2008, though companies are encouraged to comply in relation to studies completed prior to that date.
+Clause 13.4, which sets out the criteria with which non-interventional studies must comply, applies to studies completed on or after 1 July 2008, though companies are encouraged to comply in relation to studies completed prior to that date.